corda/corda/docs/source/design/confidential-identities/design.md

    need to be updated when new `SignedKeyToPartyMapping` are stored.

-3. Add a new `AppendOnlyPersistentMap` called `keyToPartyMapping` which should contain **all** public keys mapped to the x500 name of the node where it is associated with.
+3. Add a new `AppendOnlyPersistentMap` called `keyToPartyMapping` which should contain **all** public keys hashes mapped to the x500 name of the node where it is associated with.
 All legal identity keys as well as newly created anonymous keys should be stored in this map.

 The `principalToParties` map and the `keysToParties` map are required because the party information in the network map cache is ephemeral - parties can